Check out the July AGRC Newsletter. Highlights include:

 Imagine if you had a personal assistant that could remind you of an important appointment and help you get there as quickly as possible.
 There is no need to imagine.
-The Department of Public Safety and the Department of Technology Services announced the implementation of new technology in appointment reminders that will do just that.
+The Department of Public Safety and the Division of Technology Services announced the implementation of new technology in appointment reminders that will do just that.

 “It’s very simple,” said Marissa Villaseñor, Director of Public Relations, Utah Department of Public Safety.
 “It makes renewing a driver license appointment very easy to remember; it will automatically remind you of your appointment and help you with driving directions.”

 In order to enable a more seamless interaction with online services, Utah.Gov has enabled Google Now cards to be included in appointment notification emails from the Driver License Division.